 Analysis: In the period April 11 to March 12 ten appeal decisions cited these policies.
 Of the ten, six decisions cited Policy 29 'Sustainable Design' and nine decisions cited Policy 30 'Amenity'.
 Three appeal decisions were allowed where the Inspector did not consider that the proposals in question would cause harm to the special landscape character of the National Park.
 In one of these appeal decisions for an extension to a dwelling, the Inspector questioned the Authroty's application of Policy 29 and the Building Extensions Supplementary Planning Guidance in seeking energy efficiency improvements to the host dwelling.
-The Inspector did not include the suggested condition, that would require these improvements.
 The Inspector stated that such a condition did not relate to development which required planning permission and would therefore not be enforceable.
 Please refer to paragraph 2.19 within this section for further details on the Authority's response to this and other (more recent) decisions which raise similar concerns.